wwwaldo/monte-carlo/report.md

 \newcommand{\N}[0]{\mathbb{N}}

-## Background info.
+## Background Info

-### Laplace's equation.
+### Laplace's Equation

-Everyone knows about Laplace's equation.
-It's really fundamental.
-If you really need me to give you the equation for it, then I can give it to you:

-Here is an equation.

-Sometimes people shy away from explicitly defining the Laplacian, because it turns out you can define it in odd coordinate systems, and then it looks different.
-But if you are boring like me and coordinate-dependent then you can use this Cartesian representation of Laplace's:

-Here is a second equation.

-We can use it to model steady-states for heat diffusion, but the Laplacian comes up in a lot of contexts.
-In first-year PDEs we all learn how to solve Laplace's equation with Green's functions, but Green's functions are not practical to compute, especially when domain boundaries are not very good.

-There is a full suite of numerical methods that people have come up with to deal with the problem of solving Laplace's equation with irregular boundaries.
-We aren't really going to talk about that here.
+A very important and fundamental equation in differential equation problems is Laplace's Equation.
+A function $f$ on a domain $\Omega$ is said to satisfy Laplace's Equation if
+$$\nabla^{2}f=0$.

+We also care about Laplace's Problem, wherein we are given a domain $\Omega$ and a function $g$ on $\partial\Omega$.
+Laplace's Problem is then to find a function $u$ that satisfies Laplace's Equation and is equal to $g$ on $\partial\Omega$.

+Oftentimes, it helps to define Laplace's Equation explicitly, within some fixed coordinate system.
+In particular, we care about Cartesian coordinate representation of Laplace's Equation:

+$$\left(\frac{\partial^{2}}{\partial x^2}
++\frac{\partial^2}{\partial y^2}\right)u=0$$

+Laplace's Equation is used in many contexts and fields, for modelling many different physical models.
+For example, it can be used to model steady states for heat diffusion.

+As such, many methods exist for solving Laplace's Equation.
+One way of solving it in practice is Green's functions.
+However, these are not practical to compute, especially with uneven domain boundaries, so this approach is not very applicable.

+There are thus many numerical methods for this problem, even for irregular boundaries.
-Instead, what we'll talk about is a slightly different way of solving Laplace's equation, based on the theory of stochastic differential equations.
+However, we are going to focus on a specific approach, based on the theory of stochastic differential equations.

-### The Feynman-Kac formula.
+### The Feynman-Kac Formula

 Okay, so if you have a PhD in statistical physics then you probably know about the Feynman-Kac formula.
 I don't have a PhD in statistical physics, but I have heard about the Feynman-Kac formula.
 Here is the Feynman-Kac formula.